QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 Although we are studying an AMSS {cite}`aiyagari2002optimal` economy,  a Lucas-Stokey {cite}`LucasStokey1983` economy plays an important  role in the reverse-engineering calculation to be described below.

-For that reason, it is helpful  to have readily available some key equations underlying a Ramsey plan for the Lucas-Stokey economy.
+For that reason, it is helpful  to have key equations underlying a Ramsey plan for the Lucas-Stokey economy readily available.

 Recall first-order conditions for a Ramsey allocation for the Lucas-Stokey economy.